steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 ## Semantic Tools

-Four abstractions make up the "Holy Grail" of Semantic Tools.
+Five abstractions make up the "Holy Grail" of Semantic Tools.
 If we had nothing else but these, we would be at the pinnacle of power.
-The Big Four make a huge program much more manageable.
+The Big Five make a huge program much more manageable.

+* **Language Errors** - Highlight code that violates the rules of the language
 * **Find All References** - See a list of all usages of a field, function, or class
 * **Rename Symbol** - Rename the current field, function, or class
 * **Auto-complete** - Show a list of possible symbols to complete section
 * **Go To Definition** - Move editor to the symbol's defined location

-The Big Four are just different ways of interacting with the AST of the codebase.
+The Big Five are just different ways of interacting with the AST of the codebase.
 Unfortunately, building a correct AST before run-time is only possible in certain languages.
 Building an always-accurate AST is impossible in weakly-typed, dynamic languages (or those with unhygienic macros).